isomerpages/mindef-cmpb-temp/pages/Locate Us.md

 <div data-type="detailsContent" class="isomer-details-content">
 <ul data-tight="true" class="tight">
 <li>
-<p>CMPB, opposite of Cashew MRT is located approximately a 7-minute walk
-via the linkbridge.</p>
+<p>CMPB is approximately a 7-minute walk from Cashew MRT via the linkbridge.</p>
 </li>
 <li>
 <p>Take Exit A and use the linkbridge to enter CMPB via Block 1.</p>